Registration for CIG49 is open now until November 7th, 2025.

 The registration form will be checked daily and your registration package will be sent out within 48 hours of registering.
 Invoices will be sent out within 5 days of registration.

-Registration this year is based on a per/team payment system.
-The cost to register will be $299+HST per team in the Regional Program and $250+tax for the Distance Program.
-Your school may register as many teams as they like – junior or senior.
-Teams can be ADDED anytime before the registration deadline of December 1st, 2023.
+Registration is based on a per/team payment system.
+The cost to register will be $399 per team in the Regional Program.
+Your school may register as many teams as they like – Junior, Senior, or non-competitive.
+Teams can be ADDED anytime before the registration deadline of November 7th, 2025.

 Refund Policy